 Once the brisket and smoker have been sitting for 1 hour, transfer the brisket the your smoker, fat side up.
 Insert your temperature probe into the center of the thickest part of the meat and set it.
 Your probe should have a magnet for you to stick on the side of your smoker.
 Get that in place and seal the door.
 Allow to smoke for 1 hour before spraying generously, top and bottom, with the liquid mixture.

-During the smoking process, you’ll need to change out the wood chips, or add to, as they burn off.
+During the smoking process, you’ll need to add wood chips as they burn off.
 Make sure to spray your meat about every 30-45 minutes.

 Once the brisket has raised to 180° F, remove from the smoker and wrap in plastic wrap then, foil.